RicardoIT-Web/c-soars_ltd/README.md

 * Django v3.2 is used for the architecture of the project
 * Postgresql is used for Object Relational database management of this project
 * Bootstrap v5 is used for some of the styling on this project
-* Fontawesome is used to provide some styling features on this project
+* Fontawesome is used to provide some icon features on this project
 * Google fonts is used on this project to provide font types